Gaspard II de Coligny: Amboise

-Following the sudden death of Henri, at a joust to commemorate the Peace of Cateau-Cambresis he participated in the conference between the house of Bourbon and house of Montmorency at Vendôme, to negotiate their respective places in the new order.
+Following the sudden death of Henri, at a joust to commemorate the Peace of Cateau-Cambrésis, he participated in the conference between the House of Bourbon and House of Montmorency at Vendôme, to negotiate their respective places in the new order.
 The conference would achieve little, except for ending a Montmorency feud with the House of Bourbon-Montpensier and both families would be outmanoeuvred by the Guise.
 Frustrated at the loss of his pre-eminence, Montmorency withdrew from court.
 When he was approached to partake in the Conspiracy of Amboise Coligny rebuffed the advances, being on good terms with Guise, even staying at his palace in Nanteuil during the Autumn of 1559.
 In January 1560 he resigned his governorship of Picardy, frustrated his request for funding of fortifications for several towns had been denied.
 Coligny visited court in February to gain details about a possible operation in support of Mary of Guise in Scotland against Elizabeth I. It was this endeavour that consumed Coligny and Andelot during the period of the conspiracy.
 In the wake of the conspiracy, Coligny wrote to Catherine, lending his support to the Edict of Amboise (1560).

 Assembly of Notables

 In April, Coligny was sent to Normandy to continue preparations for the Scottish campaign.
 Conscious of the failure of prior religious policy, and seeking a new direction for the country, Coligny was among those who pressured for the calling of an Assembly of Notables in late 1560.

-When the assembly met at Fontainebleau, hostility emerged between Coligny and François de Guise after Coligny derailed the Guise plans for the summit by proposing coexistence between the Protestantism and Catholicism, presenting the assembly with 50,000 signatures.
+When the assembly met at Fontainebleau, hostility emerged between Coligny and François de Guise after Coligny derailed the Guise plans for the summit by proposing coexistence between Protestantism and Catholicism, presenting the assembly with 50,000 signatures.
 Coligny argued there could not be tranquillity and order in the realm, unless such a step was taken, on at least a temporary basis, until a religious council could sort out matters.
-Guise snapped back that it was best to leave such church matters to more learned men, Lorraine retorted he could find one million signatures for a counter-petition.
+Guise snapped back that it was best to leave such church matters to more learned men.
+Lorraine retorted he could find one million signatures for a counter-petition.
 Lorraine however went on to strike a softer tone, arguing that the faiths should be brought back together through reform and the summit ended with an agreement to call a council.
 Coligny was among those in the assembly who argued in favour of an estates general, decrying the seclusion of the king from his people.
 While Coligny had failed to win over the assembly, he had marked himself out as the most eloquent leader of the reform party.